All Episodes

 I went through everybody's problem.

-I have core beliefs, conservative roots that make it difficult, if not impossible to just get along.
+I have core beliefs, conservative roots, that make it difficult, if not impossible, to just get along.

-Not really that's I mean it's not a problem for me.
+It's not a problem for me.

-My uh my dear audience during all of this, this seemingly endless campaign, which seems to be going on longer than the wall.
+But the most important problem of all is for you, my dear audience, during all of this, this seemingly endless campaign, which seems to be going on longer than the wall.

 And your big problem is I'm only on three hours a day.